 Who I Am

 I received my undergraduate education at Virginia Tech, where in 2005 I graduated with a B.S. in Computer Science, a B.S. in Mathematics, and a B.A. in Philosophy.
-My honors theses were on topics in bioinformatics, graph theory, and philosophy of artificial intelligence, respectively.

 Have a look here.